agm1988/rubymotion-cookbook/chapters/readcode.md

 # Search within project code

-if you have good text editor like textmate _SHIFT+COMMAND+F_ find in project will do the trick.
+If you have good text editor like textmate _SHIFT+COMMAND+F_ find in project will do the trick.
 You can use this shell command to find what you are looking for

       sh search.sh  JSON
       .......lots of lines